neurocyte/flow/README.md

 zig-out/bin/flow
 ```

-Place it in your path for convenient access.

-See --help for full command line.

 ## MacOS

 On MacOS you will need to link Flow against a MacOS build of **notcurses 3.0.9**.
 This